AlexMaps/AlexMaps.github.io/_pages/about.md

 }
 </style>

 My name is Alexander Johnston, I am a Master's student at the University of Guelph in the Geography Department.
 My research is on mapping of heathland habitats and disturbance histories within the Miawpukek First Nations (MFN) Traditional Territory.
-My primary research objective is to investigate the dynamics between forest and heathland ecosystems, focusing the post disturbance sucession and its implications for forest management and conservation practices
+My primary research objective is to investigate the dynamics between forest and heathland ecosystems, focusing the post disturbance sucession and its implications for forest management and conservation practices.

 ![3P lab Quadrat Sampling in culturally significant heathland above Conne River](/images/DJI_0047.JPG)